untitaker/blog/content/articles/unhosted-options.rst

   serialization of contacts.

 Both of those protocols are authored by Apple, which uses them to synchronize data between iCloud and the built-in apps on iOS.
+FOSS software like ownCloud_ or Baikal_ also supports those.

 Both protocols are neither a superset nor a subset of WebDAV: While their RFC mandates that such servers have to fully support WebDAV, they can (*should*)